-- Teams repurposed to ensure focus on key areas at risk - Agile response when planning and delivering support for schools e.g. amending PL offer to ensure high quality delivery online - Engage with all stakeholders to align key messages and share strong practice - Playlists and resources to support remote synchronous and asynchronous learning.
+- Teams repurposed to ensure focus on key areas at risk - Agile response when planning and delivering support for schools e.g. amending PL offer to ensure high quality delivery online - Engage with all stakeholders to align key messages and share strong practice - Playlists and resources to support remote synchronous and asynchronous learning. - Engagement with the 'Learning Forward'/'Renew and Recover' agenda to ensure continuity.

 Risk Stage Probability Impact Risk Score Movement

-(a) (b) (a) X (b) 仓争⇔
+(a) (b) (a) X (b) 仓₽⇔

-Inherent 4 4 16 ⇔
+Inherent 4 4 16 \$

 Residual 2 3 6 ¢

 Tolerance 4